 All students who have paid the per-semester Student Health Services Fee can access care at no additional charge.
 However, insurance must be used to cover the costs of diagnostic tests, X-rays, lab tests, and other outside services; depending on your plan, deductibles and co-payments normally apply.

 Medical Services provides primary care for students, including diagnosis and treatment of illnesses and injuries.
 When a consultation with a specialist is needed, referrals are made to appropriate physicians.
 Our medical service providers follow up with the student as well as specialists and hospitals and other agencies to ensure proper communication and continuity of care.

 Preventing illness is preferable to treating it.
-Student Health Services therefore offers routine preventive care services, including physical examinations; GYN health care; emergency contraception; travel health; LGBTQIAGNC health care; PEP, PrEP, and STI screening and treatment; HIV testing; immunizations; cholesterol screening; blood pressure monitoring; tuberculosis skin testing (PPD); vision screening; nutritional guidance; smoking cessation; and dental referrals.
+Medical Services therefore offers routine preventive care services, including physical examinations; GYN health care; emergency contraception; travel health; LGBTQIAGNC health care; PEP, PrEP, and STI screening and treatment; HIV testing; immunizations; cholesterol screening; blood pressure monitoring; tuberculosis skin testing (PPD); vision screening; nutritional guidance; smoking cessation; and dental referrals.

 Through Medical Services, students can schedule appointments to receive general nutritional counseling or to discuss a particular nutritional concern.

 Gynecological examinations and treatment including routine care, sexual health counseling, and diagnosis of disease are available.
 Pap smears and other laboratory tests may be performed.

 Condoms are available in our waiting area, in residence halls, and upon request.
-After reproductive health counseling, prescriptions can be provided for other contraceptive methods, including birth control pills, to be filled at an outside pharmacy.
-Emergency contraception (Plan B) is also available at no cost, with no appointment needed.
+After counseling, prescriptions may be provided for other contraceptive methods, including birth control pills, to be filled at an outside pharmacy.
+Emergency contraception (Plan B and Ella) is also available at no cost, with no appointment needed.
 Medical Services also provides IUDs and Nexplanon.

 Medical, counseling, and health promotion staff are available to help students with any questions or concerns they have about issues like sexually transmitted infections and diseases (chlamydia, herpes, syphilis, HPV, etc.), sexual functioning, social and emotional issues, and birth control.
-In addition, therapists are available to speak with students who are concerned about sexual relationships, gender issues, or body image.
+In addition, therapists are available to speak with students who have questions about sexual relationships, gender identity, or body image.
 Sex positivity and sex education workshops are available upon request.